 Board of Directors

-SPAAL is governed by an 8-strong board of directors who are elected at the Annual General Meeting annually.
+SPAAL is governed by an board of directors who are elected at the Annual General Meeting.

 Each member of the board has a wealth of knowledge and experience within the security industry ensuring that SPAAL’s members have a strong representation and up to date information of the continuously changing legislation.

-To view a short biography of each board member please visit the Board of Directors section.
+To view a short biography of each board member please visit the Board of Directors page.

-SPAAL’s membership is a diverse range of national security companies and professionals, and as such we have continuous engagement with Federal and State Governments, the Australasian Council of Security Professionals, Standards Australia and the Construction and Property Services Industry Skills Council (CPSISC).
+SPAAL’s membership is a diverse range of national security companies and professionals, and as such we have continuous engagement with Federal and State Governments, the Australasian Council of Security Professionals, Standards Australia and Artibus Innovation.

 Our affiliations to these organisations ensure our members stay up to date with the changing security industry and also have a channel to voice their opinions and ideas.